GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ### Global Namespace
-The global namespace is a code space that doesn't belong to any namespace; thus, it is also called "*namespace*.
+The global namespace is a code space that doesn't belong to any namespace.
 Data from the global namespace is accessed by placing the scope resolution operator before its identifier.

 ```cpp
 ::variable;